Use Nature to Inspire Your Next Innovative Product Design

 Mechanical Engineering Meets the Animal Kingdom

-Enter the Kingfisher bird, able to quickly dive into water with a minimal splash in order to hunt thanks to its distinctly-shaped beak.
-Studying the length and shape of the bird’s bill, and the way it pushes water out of the way instead of forward to lessen drag, is how the engineers adapted the nose of the bullet train to solve their issue.
+Enter the Kingfisher bird, able to quickly dive into the water with a minimal splash to hunt thanks to its distinctly shaped beak.
+Studying the length and shape of the bird’s bill and the way it pushes water out of the way instead of forward to lessen drag is how the engineers adapted the nose of the bullet train to solve their issue.

 Engineering Insight From the Insect World